clarkglandel/laravel-exam/README.md

 ## 📝 Setup & Environment Variables (Quick Guide)

 **Note:** This app is fully set up for Docker, Redis, and MySQL out of the box.
-You don’t need to install PHP or MySQL on your computer—just use Docker and you’re good to go!
+You don’t need to install PHP or MySQL on your computer... just use Docker and you’re good to go!

 ### 1. Environment Variables